 - Spark engine.
 Supported with restrictions in batch mappings.
-Not supported in streaming mappings.\ - · Databricks Spark engine.
-Not supported.
+Not supported in streaming mappings. - · Databricks Spark engine.
+Not supported. - For information about the Data Processor transformation support on the Spark engine, see the KB article.

 Decision Transformation in a Non-native Environment